Pasek108/PMA-BetterDesigner/README.md

 Press and hold the left mouse button, then try to move the canvas area.

 ### Fix
-Implement drag-scrolling events for smoother navigation.
+- Implemented drag-scrolling events for canvas and window.
+- Added events for fullscreen opeion and resizing navigation

 ## screenshot_mode